 The European Journal of Environmental Sciences offers a mixture of original refereed research papers, which bring you some of the most exciting developments in environmental sciences in the broadest sense, often with an inter- or trans-disciplinary perspective, focused on the European problems.
 The journal also includes critical reviews on topical issues, and overviews of the status of environmental protection in particular regions / countries.
 The journal covers a broad range of topics, including direct or indirect interactions between abiotic or biotic components of the environment, interactions of environment with human society, etc. For more details see the full Aims and Scope of the journal.
 The journal is published twice a year (June, December).

-Indexed in: Google Scholar, DOAJ, EBSCO, Ulrichsweb, Worldcat, Zoological Record.
+Indexed in: Web of Science and in Scopus, and also in Crossref, Google Scholar, Cirad (Ou Publier), DOAJ, EBSCO, Mirabel, ROAD, Ulrichsweb, Worldcat, Zoological Record.

 Publication Ethics & Malpractice Statement

 EJES Editorial board, Editors, Reviewers and Publisher follow publication ethics during the whole lifecycle of an article.
 We ask our authors to follow them as well.

 We are willing to publish corrections, clarifications, deal with retractions and apologies if necessary.

 Our editors are committed to ensuring fair peer review process that evaluates the scientific quality of the submitted paper.
 They preserve anonymity of reviewers and guarantee that any unpublished information will remain confident and will not be used for other purposes.
 They are committed to improve the quality of the final papers and to keep a high standard of articles in the journal.
 They have complete responsibility and authority for the final decision to reject/accept an article.
 Should they feel a conflict of interest, they immediately ask for a change of editor.